-I had made a pledge to myself that throughout the winter months I would fish at least one night a week regardless of the weather conditions.
+With the onset of Autumn I made a pledge to myself that throughout the winter months I would continue to fish at least one night a week, regardless of the weather conditions.
 Unless the lake happened to freeze over I would be there come wind, rain, ice or snow.
 In my previous fishing life, before my long hiatus from piscatorial activities, I didn’t fish for Carp in the winter at all.
-I would occasionally do a spot of Pike fishing and while this certainly had its moments I found it too cold to appreciate as much as I perhaps could have.
+I would occasionally do a spot of Pike fishing and while this certainly had its moments, I found it too cold to appreciate as much as I perhaps could have.

-What I initially thought would be a hardship actually turned out to be a wellspring of great solace and during that period of personal upheaval I would always look forward to returning to the reassuring quietness of the water, the familiarity of my little camp nestled away on the bank and the company of the inquisitive creatures that welcomed me as their guest.
+What I initially thought would be a hardship actually turned out a wellspring of great solace.
+During that period of personal upheaval I would always look forward to returning to the reassuring quietness of the water, the familiarity of my little camp nestled discretely away on the bank and the company of the inquisitive creatures that welcomed me as their guest.

 Fortunately, one of the places I was teaching at the time was a swanky health club and part of my remuneration consisted of full use of the facilities.
-This certainly came in very handy; every few days or so I would head down there and have a hot shower and a gargantuan meal of some kind.
-Although being a keen chef anyway I got pretty good a cooking decent food on my little coleman stove.
+This certainly came in very handy; every few days or so I would head down there, have a hot shower, a Sauna and a gargantuan meal of some kind.
+Although being a keen chef anyway, I got pretty good a cooking decent food on my little Coleman stove.

 Needless to say, I came to foster a deep love of winter carp fishing and with all those nights on the bank I enjoyed some superb fishing without really meaning to.
 By being there day after day and night after night simply watching and listening, I learned more about the water than I previously thought was possible.
-For a short while I became at one with the tide of nature’s ebb and flow.
+For a time I felt I became at one with the tide of nature’s ebb and flow: a priceless experience.